Balaji-Rahunathan/raspberrypi-dashcam/README.md

 This project is based on Flask and psutil libraries and is inspired by various Raspberry Pi dashcam projects available online.

 ```

-Replace `<pi_ip>` with the actual IP address of your Raspberry Pi.
-Also, replace `yourusername` with your GitHub username if you intend to host the project on GitHub.